Roll Out Solar Array: Applications

 Over time, the photovoltaic cells on the ISS' existing Solar Array Wings on the Integrated Truss Structure have degraded gradually, having been designed for a 15-year service life.
 This is especially noticeable with the first arrays to launch, with the P6 and P4 Trusses in 2000 and 2006.

-To augment the wings, three pairs of scaled-up versions known as iROSA are planned by NASA to launch in the trunk of the SpaceX Dragon 2 cargo spacecraft from early June 2021 to early 2023, aboard SpaceX CRS-22, CRS-26, and CRS-28.
+To augment the wings, three pairs of scaled-up versions known as iROSA launched in the trunks of the SpaceX Dragon 2 cargo version from early June 2021 to early June 2023, aboard SpaceX CRS-22, CRS-26, and CRS-28.
+A fourth pair will be launched in 2025.
 These arrays, half the width of the existing wings, are intended to be deployed along the central part of the wings between half and two-thirds of their length, and their planes are canted at a 10° angle above the plane of the existing solar array wings.

 Work to install iROSA's support brackets on the P6 truss mast cans holding the Solar Array Wings was initiated by the crew members of Expedition 64 in late February 2021.
 After the first pair of arrays were delivered in early June, a spacewalk on 16 June by members Shane Kimbrough and Thomas Pesquet of Expedition 65 to place one iROSA array on the 2B power channel and mast can of the P6 truss was successful until a spacesuit computer malfunctioned and the iROSA encountered technical problems with deployment, resulting in the spacewalk being cut short early, having lasted 7 hours and 15 minutes.
 Two more spacewalks, on 20 and 25 June and lasting between 6 hours 28 minutes and 6 hours 45 minutes, saw Kimbrough and Pesquet complete the first iROSA's deployment as well as the installation and deployment of the second iROSA on the 4B power channel and mast can.